magenta-aps/osdatascanner/docs/architecture/pipeline.md

 some content, it emits a `CheckupMessage` which is then consumed by this stage, the checkup collector.

+The consumed `CheckupMessage` is then converted to a database object and stored in the admin modules database.
+The next time that the scanner job is started, every relevant checkup message is enqueued in the pipeline along with the regular `ScanSpecMessage`s.

 ![UML Sequence Diagram of Checkup Collector](./os2ds_sequence_checkup_collector.svg)

 ### Status Collector

+Due to its distributed nature, it can be difficult for the user to keep up with what is happening during the execution of a scanner job.
+To keep the user informed, the various stages emit a `StatusMessage` with the latest state of the scanner job.

+The responsibility of the status collector is to consume these messages from RabbitMQ and perform CRUD operations on a corresponding database object in the admin module.
+This database object is then queried by the admin module and presented to the user.

 ![UML Sequence Diagram of Status Collector](./os2ds_sequence_status_collector.svg)

 ### Event Collector

+This collector handles bulk CRUD operations on various objects in the report module database.

 ![UML Sequence Diagram of Event Collector](./os2ds_sequence_event_collector.svg)

 ### Result Collector

+Once the exporter stage has emitted a `ResultMessage`, the result collector listens for and consumes these messages with the purpose of performing CRUD operations on `DocumentReport` objects in the report module database.
+A `DocumentReport` represents scanned content and contains relevant metadata and either matches or a problem description in case of an error.

 ![UML Sequence Diagram of Result Collector](./os2ds_sequence_result_collector.svg)